-The Open Files dialog lets you open existing files.
+The Open Files dialog box lets you open existing files.

-None
+• None

-The table below describes the options and functionality on the Open Files dialog:
+The table below describes the options and functionality on the Open Files dialog box:

-Option Description File Name Type a script file name.
+Option Description File Name Lets you type a script file name.
 You can open multiple script files simultaneously by selecting multiple file names in the file list.
-Files of Type Control the files displayed in the file list by changing the selection.
-Performance Center displays multiple default file extensions.
+Files of Type Lets you control the files displayed in the file list by changing the selection.
+Embarcadero Performance Center displays multiple default file extensions.
 Open Button Click to open one or more files into the current workspace.

-Completing the Open Files dialog
+Completing the Open Files Dialog Box

-To complete the Open Files dialog, do the following:
+To complete the Open Files dialog box, do the following:

-- 1 On the main menu click Datasource > SQL > Open and the Open Files dialog appears. - 2 In the Open Files dialog, do one of the following:
+1 On the Datasource menu, point to SQL, and then click Open.

+Embarcadero Performance Center opens the Open Files dialog box.

+2 In the Open Files dialog box, do one of the following: